francoposa/francoposa.io/content/resources/golang/template-nesting-hierarchy.md

 ### Using `define` and `template`

 In Go we declare templates with the `define` action and "invoke" or evaluate them with the `template` action.

+The code for building and executing the template collections is contained in sections below - for now we just want to focus on understanding the outputs we can expect from given inputs.

-In the first version of example, we declare three templates:
+In the first version of our example, we declare three templates:

 * `T1`, containing the word "ONE"
 * `T2`, containing the word "TWO"
 * `T3`, which invokes `T1` and `T2` with a space in between to say "ONE TWO"